datawowio/k-sequencing-python/README.md

 | custom_id	     | string      |   No |Custom's id|
 | allow_empty	     | boolean      |   No |Allow sent answer with empty choice. default is `false`|

-### Retrive list of Image choices
+### Retrieve list of Image choices

-You can retrive data by use same object of connector that you have been created with you project key
+You can retrieve data by use same object of connector that you have been created with you project key

 ```python
 >>> result = con.get_image_choices()